John R. Jones (general): Postwar

 After the war, Jones became an agricultural merchant, and by 1880 a commissioner of accounts (probate official) in Harrisonburg, Virginia, the county seat of Rockingham County.

 Although his only daughter, Mary, was raised by her maternal uncle John and his wife, the general continued to employ Malinda as his housekeeper, and often visited.
 He bought books for Mary and took her to visit her grandmother Martha in Singer's Glen.
-When his wife died in 1878, Jones sold his house and moved in with the family of his merchant friend Jonas Lowenbach, and also bought a small house for Malinda (who had married her fiance Caleb Rice) and her children.
+When his wife died in 1878, Jones sold his house and moved in with the family of his merchant friend Jonas Lowenbach, and also bought a small house for Malinda (who had married her fiancé Caleb Rice) and her children.
 Nonetheless, his acknowledgment of Mary's paternity had social repercussions for both him and his child.
-The 1900 U.S. Federal Census shows Jones living with 33-year old black female servant Loisa Mills and her three young sons.
+The 1900 U.S. Federal Census shows Jones living with 33-year-old Black female servant Loisa Mills and her three young sons.

 Death and legacy

-Jones died in 1901 and is buried beside his wife in Harrisonburg's Woodbine Cemetery.
+Jones died in 1901.
 His granddaughter's book about her family secret was published in 1998.